lmu-cmsi2022-spring2022/assignments/generic-api-backed.md

 * Remember that there isn’t enough class time to cover absolutely everything that you might want to do!
 We hope that our class time so far has served to give you a good foundation for getting started, but definitely don’t let “this wasn’t mentioned in class” be a barrier when it comes to figuring things out
     * Get increasingly better at doing targeted searches on the web.
 Are you looking to implement a specific feature that isn’t in the APIdex nor shown in class?
 Look it up!
 Trade secret—much the APIdex was built by doing precisely that
     * Don’t hesitate to look directly at exact function signatures and type definitions in order to get a deeper understanding of the code you’re writing, especially code that you’re adapting (and crediting!) from other sources
+ * Note the timing!
+Now that you have done the first app, you have a clearer idea of how long it takes to put something like this together. _Schedule your work accordingly._ It’s fair to say that for this app, you will take roughly the same amount of time to code up the app itself, but now you also have to factor in:
+    1. The time it takes to choose and learn your API
+    2. The time it takes to write correct `struct` definitions for your API’s responses
+    3. The time it takes to implement network functions
+    4. Additional state/logic for showing progress feedback and handling errors

+    So make sure to plan accordingly!
+The due date may seem far away, but it’s scheduled there for a reason 🧐

 ### Initial setup: Unifying your GitHub and Xcode repositories
 This section is copied from the first assignment’s instructions, and remains relevant if you need to merge an Xcode-created _git_ repository and the GitHub Classroom assignment repo so it is reproduced here.